top of page

 Option 2: Deploy a PowerShell Script

-You can also use Intune and a script to deploy a .exe installer file to company devices and then run the installer.
+You can also use Intune and a PowerShell script to deploy and execute an .exe installer file.

 In the example script below, I used the Copy-Item command to copy the .exe file from an on-premises file share.